mathesong/rwithings/README.md

 getsleep(token, "2018-10-16", "2018-10-18")
 getsleepsummary(token, "2018-10-16", "2018-10-18")
 ```
-In the case of entering in start and end dates, I've put in place conversions so that you can enter it as a character vector in YYYY-MM-DD format to make quick queries more easy.
+In the case of entering in start and end dates, there are conversions in place so that you can enter it as a character vector in YYYY-MM-DD format to make quick queries more easy.

 ### CSV Functions